rippedpiracy/docs/Consoles/Homebrew.md

 [**Wii U Guide**](https://wiiu.hacks.guide/) - Guide made by the Hacks.guide team to Homebrew the Wii U.

+[**3DS Guide**](https://3ds.hacks.guide/) A complete guide to 3DS (and 2DS) custom firmware, from stock to boot9strap.

 [**NH Switch Guide**](https://nh-server.github.io/switch-guide/) - A Nintendo Switch guide.
 You may consider checking out the [GBATemp thread](https://gbatemp.net/threads/the-ultimate-list-of-mods-to-enter-rcm.502145/) to see other alternatives to enter RCM without soldering, but it is recommended to buy an RCM Jig.
 [**Switch Homebrew Guide**](https://switch.homebrew.guide/) - Another Nintendo Switch Homebrew guide.
 This guide uses SDSetup, a tool which oversimplifies the process.

 ### Sony

+[**Vita Guide**](https://vita.hacks.guide/) - Guide to Homebrew the PS Vita made by the Hacks.Guide team.
 [**VitaDB**](https://vitadb.rinnegatamante.it/#/) - Place to download many Vita Games that were ported from other Consoles/PC to Vita.

 ### Steam Deck